cardillan/mindcode/doc/syntax/FUNCTIONS-81.markdown

 ## Instruction `Flush Message`

 Display a message on the screen from the text buffer.
-If the success result variable is @wait, will wait until the previous message finishes.
+If the success result variable is `@wait`, will wait until the previous message finishes.
 Otherwise, outputs whether displaying the message succeeded.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#flush-message)